larry-athey/rpi-smart-still/README.md

 You may contact me at https://panhandleponics.com<br>
 Subscribe to the official YouTube channel at https://www.youtube.com/@PanhandlePonics<br><br>

 **NO, THERE IS NOTHING ILLEGAL ABOUT THIS PROJECT!
 IT DOESN'T MAKE YOU DO ILLEGAL THINGS OR PREVENT YOU FROM GETTING A DISTILLATION LICENSE IN THE USA!
-THIS IS ONLY A TOOL!**<br>
+THIS IS ONLY A TOOL!**<br><br>

 Let me start off by saying that I'm no master distiller and I don't pretend to be one.
 YouTube and other social media sites already have more than enough self-idolizing hacks and frauds who think that they're legends in the distilling world and should be on the cast of Moonshiners *(for example, Cyrus Mason and "Windsong", the Still'n The Clear charlatans)*. **I'm just a nobody hobby distiller, period.
 Not an internet celebrity or a deluded podcaster wannabe, and I don't idolize reality TV "stars".
 That kind of juvenile mentality is for posers.**